Phdntom/Phdntom.github.io/readme/README.md

 * When sharing updates, I like larger milestones over incomplete pieces.
 This does not apply to sharing context when you are blocked, need input, etc.

 ## Your time is _your_ time
+* If I message you outside work hours, don't feel obligated to respond in general.
+If something needs an urgent response, I will figure out how to reach you; otherwise, it’s not urgent.

+## Work time is _your_ time
+* You are here because you are good at your job.
+Checking email/slack/etc is not your job.
+Members of this team and those external to this team do not need a response faster than 24 hours in nearly all cases; don't feel obligated to provide one.
+Being on-call is an exception to this; sorry engineers.

 * I prefer longer periods of uninterrupted work.
 Feel free to set your status to away and/or not check chat/email when you need to focus.
 For more on this topic, see [Deep Work](http://calnewport.com/books/deep-work/).
 I have a copy.

-* If I message you outside work hours, don't feel obligated to respond in general.
-If something needs an urgent response, I will figure out how to reach you; otherwise, it’s not urgent.

 __WORK IN PROGRESS__